-Singapore is so much fun!
+Singapore is a city-state in Southeast Asia, small in size but so much fun to visit!
 It was totally different than the other countries we visited in Southeast Asia (Philippines, Vietnam, Cambodia, Thailand, Laos and Malaysia).
 I absolutely loved spending 4 days in Singapore, maybe because it was so different.

 Not in Singapore though, the city is spotless!
 Bins everywhere, grass that looks so straight like it has been cut with a nail clipper (I wouldn’t be surprised if it actually is;-), clean and maintained buildings, the newest cars and the shiniest malls…